visaplan/plone.ajaxnavigation/docs/index.rst

 JQuery is usually integrated using `plone.app.jquery`_.

-With Plone 5, the handling of Javascript resources changes, so some changes are expected to be necessary.
+With Plone 5, the handling of Javascript resources changes, so some changes are expected to be necessary; e.g., to establish RequireJS_ support.
 Help with this is appreciated.

 For `Volto`_ sites, the whole jQuery-based handling might be obsolete because of the use of `React.js`_.